Giant gravitons in twisted holography: Examples

 The two-point function $\langle {\cal D}(m_1;u_1;z_1) {\cal D}(m_2;u_2;z_2)\rangle$ has a tree-level saddle action

 The spectral curve is of genus $0$.
 We can place the punctures at $t=0$ and $t=\infty$ and write without loss of generality:

 The constraint $\det g=1$ fixes all but two parameters.

-As we placed a puncture at $t=\infty$, we should replace the basis $\frac{1}{t-t_i}$ of functions vanishing at $t=\infty$ which we employed in the general case with some functions which vanish at some other point $t_0$ instead of $t=\infty$.
+As we placed a puncture at $t=\infty$, we should replace the basis $\frac{1}{t-t_i}$ of functions vanishing at $t=\infty$ which we employed in the general case in section \ref{subsec:inverse} with some functions that vanish at some other point $t_0$ instead of $t=\infty$.
 If we use $(t-t_0)$ and $(t-t_0)/t$ as entries of the eigenvector, we arrive to the expected form of $\rho$, with $\rho^2_1 = u_1 - u_2$, and can determine the two remaining parameters in terms of $m_1$ and $m_2$.
 We get

 The $k=3$ saddle equations have generically two irreducible solutions.
 The solutions involve a square root and are cumbersome to write down directly.
 Instead, we can realize them in terms of genus $0$ spectral curves.
 We can write